 To Craven County Hospice volunteers and all volunteers, thank you!

-To Discover how YOU can make a Difference in a person’s life, Become a Hospice Volunteer!
-You may call our office at 252-636-4930 for more information, complete the form on our website requesting more information and note your are interested in becoming a volunteer.
-Make an ETERNAL difference, Volunteer!
+To discover how YOU can make a difference in a person’s life, become a Hospice Volunteer!
+You may call our office at 252-636-4930 for more information, complete the form below and someone will be in touch with you.
+You can help make a difference in someone's life!